robfinch/Qupls/README.md

 * Instructions are too wide.
 The instruction set has been simply designed, having almost some VLIW aspects to it.
 It would be better if instructions were 32-bit.
 48-bits is 50% wider than 32, however some instruction sequences requiring two instruction in a 32-bit ISA can be done using only a single instruction.
-So, code is somewhat less than 50% more.
+So, code is somewhat less than 50% more (35% larger would be a ballpark estimate).
 * Dual-operation instructions are not used very often.
 They consume LUT resources and likely extra power.
 * Core does not work yet, a long ways to go.
-* No software yet.